MindLyfe/MindLyfe-Platform/MindLyf Sprint Planning.md

 ## Conclusion

-This sprint planning approach provides a structured framework for developing the MindLyf platform according to the updated 2024 requirements.
+This sprint planning approach provides a structured framework for developing the MindLyfe platform according to the updated 2024 requirements.
 By organizing our work into epics and user stories, we can deliver incremental value while building toward our comprehensive vision of an AI-enhanced mental health platform.

 As Product Manager, I'll work closely with @Ibrah (Team Lead) to track progress, manage dependencies, and ensure we're delivering features that align with our business goals and user needs.